silaspe/maths/docs/group_theory.md

 Note: you can swap $a$ and $b$ in this argument, meaning that the operation is also commutative.

-$600$ Lines.

-Now, let's look at the evidence we have for what this non-cyclic group is: it's a $4$ element group where every term squared is the identity, it has a commutative operation, and multiplying two non-identity terms results in the third.
+Now, let's look at the evidence we have for what this non-cyclic group is: it's a $4$ element group where every term squared is the identity, it has a commutative operation, and ∘ing two non-identity terms results in the third.

 The only group that fits this description is $\text{V}_4$.